luisplata/presupuesto-del-hogar/README.md

 npm run build
 ```

 This command will build the application and export it as static HTML/CSS/JS files into the `out` directory.
-The `basePath` and `assetPrefix` configuration in `next.config.js` will be applied during this build process, setting the base path to `/presupuesto-del-hogar/`.
+The `output: 'export'` setting in `next.config.js` handles the static export process.
+The `basePath` and `assetPrefix` configurations in `next.config.js` will also be applied during this build, setting the base path to `/presupuesto-del-hogar/`.

 ### Testing the Static Build Locally